esquireofoz/Manager-README/INTERN_README.md

 * Remember, **ask a lot of questions**!!
 You are not expected to know everything right away.
 If you're struggling with something, chances are someone else has struggled with it before and will be happy to help out.

+* There’s a lot to take in and it’s not unusual to feel overwhelmed at some point during your internship.
+Don’t try to learn everything at once, compartmentalize and focus on what you need to do to accomplish one task at a time.
+Asking for help, taking a break and taking some deep breaths, letting a problem breathe for a day, or finding a private room to do some deep work on a single task can all be good options if you feel stuck in a rut.
+Also remember, there will be days when you make rapid progress writing lots of code and days when you spend hours debugging a single line.
+This is part of the process and completely okay!

 * Take advantage of the time in your host city for the internship.
 Resources like [Time Out](https://www.timeout.com/) and [Wikitravel](https://wikitravel.org/en/Main_Page) are great resources for getting ideas about things to do.

 ## What's next: